chorhatarahuduketuri/MachineLearningProjects/Kaggle/secondAttempt/titanic/README.md

 ###### Filling in the blanks
 I can see that the _Sex_ data needs to be converted into something numerical so that the computer can read it.
 I can also see that there are a lot of missing data points for _Age_.\
 Making text categorical data into numerical data is easy: there's a function call for that.
 Dealing with the missing _Age_ data is more difficult.
 Not how to do something - that's just more code.
-The difficult part is deciding what to do.\
+The difficult part is deciding what to do.

 There are two options here: either set it to 0, or set it to the average (but which average; mean, median, or mode?)\
 Lets look at the _Age_ data first:
 Graph 2: Age Histogram\
 ![Age Histogram](https://raw.githubusercontent.com/chorhatarahuduketuri/MachineLearningProjects/master/Kaggle/secondAttempt/titanic/images/Age_histogram.png "Age Histogram")\
-The lack of outliar data in this graph, it's low skew and kurtosis, combined with it's _mostly_ normal distribution appearance, leads me to think that mean substitution isn't a bad idea, except for the pollution of the dataset that it causes.
+The lack of outlier data in this graph, it's low skew and kurtosis, combined with it's _mostly_ normal distribution appearance, leads me to think that mean substitution isn't a bad idea, except for the pollution of the dataset that it causes.
 However, 0 substitution is also valid, because there are no other 0 values in _Age_, which means it isn't polluting.
 This also allows a model to hypothetically discount the _Age_ feature if it is 0.
 I won't remove the rows with no _Age_ value because they make up nearly 20% of the dataset.
 I could always put -1 in?